The following sections describe runtime behavior of PDF templates:

 Placement of Repeating Fields

-As already noted, the placement, spacing, and alignment of fields that you create on the layout are independent of the underlying form layout.
+The placement, spacing, and alignment of fields that you create on the layout are independent of the underlying form layout.

 At runtime, according to calculations performed on the placement of the rows of fields that you created, Publisher places each repeating row of data as follows:

 The first row of repeating fields displays exactly where you placed them on the layout.

 Second occurrence, single row:

 To place the second occurrence of the group, Publisher calculates the distance between the BODY_START tag and the first field of the first occurrence.
 The first field of the second occurrence of the group is placed this calculated distance below the first occurrence.